sergiovasquez122/data_structures_lafore/Chapter_6/questions.md

 7. We've seen that recursion can take the place of a loop, as in the loop-oriented orderedArray.java program and the recursive binarySearch.java program.
 Which of the following is not true?
     1. Both programs divide the range repeatedly in half
-    2. If the key is not found, the loop version returns because the range bounds cross, but the recursive version occurs because it reaches the bottom recursion leve
+    2. If the key is not found, the loop version returns because the range bounds cross, but the recursive version occurs because it reaches the bottom recursion level
     3. if the key is found, the loop version returns from the entire method, whereas the recursive version returns from only one level of recursion
     4. in the recursive version the range to be searched must be specified in the argumetns, while in the loop version it not be